irandigitaldemocracy/.github/profile/README.md

 ## Hi there 👋

-🙋‍ We are an open digital movement with the goal of bringing democracy to Iran.
+🙋‍We are an open digital movement with the goal of bringing democracy to Iran.

 🌈  For contribution please check our repos and join our discussions.

 🗽  Join us!
 This is a open movement without a leader.
 We are a community

 <!--

 **Here are some ideas to get you started:**